reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 **`configureStore` always requires a `reducer` option**.
 This should typically be an object containing the individual "slice reducers" for the different parts of the application.
 (If necessary, you can also create the root reducer function separately and pass that as the `reducer` argument.)

-For this first step, we're passing in a mock slice reducer function for the `value` field, to show what the setup looks like.
-We'll replace this with a real slice reducer in just a minute.
+For this first step, we're passing in a mock slice reducer function for the `counter` slice, to show what the setup looks like.
+We'll replace this with a real slice reducer for the actual app we want to build in just a minute.

 :::tip Setup with Next.js